Supplying cooked meals to our community

 Buy One, Give One

-Inspired by other local businesses making an effort to help others during this difficult time, Lula’s Ethiopian and Eritrean Cuisine have launched a ‘Buy One, Give One’ non-profit initiative to support the work of Oxford Mutual Aid.
+In 2020, inspired by other local businesses making an effort to help others during a difficult time, Lula’s Ethiopian and Eritrean Cuisine launched a ‘Buy One, Give One’ non-profit initiative to support the work of Oxford Mutual Aid.
 Their customers can buy their favourite items off their weekly menu and make a donation towards the cost of a meal for someone else.

 You can read more about their Buy One, Give One initiative here.